 Advice for students

-At the end of each college year Threshold receives many queries from students living in private rented accommodation who are unsure of their lease obligations, what notice they are required to give when leaving a leaving their rented accommodation and what to do to get their deposit back.
+At the end of each college year, Threshold receives many queries from students living in private rented accommodation who are unsure of their lease obligations, what notice they are required to give when leaving their rented accommodation and how to get their deposit back.

 Following the tips below will help ensure that your tenancy is ended correctly and that you have a greater chance of getting your deposit back when you leave.

 - If you have a lease agreement, check it to see if there are restrictions on when you can terminate the tenancy.
-A lease is a legally binding contract for a fixed term, usually one year, so if you leave before it ends you are breaking the lease; you could lose your deposit and also be liable for the rent for the remainder of the lease
+A lease is a legally binding contract for a fixed term, usually one year, so if you leave before it ends you are breaking the lease; you could lose your deposit and you may also be liable for the rent for the remainder of the lease

 - If notice of termination of tenancy can be given ensure you do so in writing and that you give the correct period of notice according to the Residential Tenancies Act 2004 and make sure to keep a copy.
 A template notice of termination of tenancy is available from the Useful Downloads section on this page.